filimor/school-management/README.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.
+{TODO} Write about 1-2 paragraphs describing the purpose of your project.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+{TODO} These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them.
+{TODO} What things you need to install the software and how to install them.

 ```
 Give examples